rafanas/Sharepoint-Related-List-New-Item-Autopopulate/README.md

 # Sharepoint-Related-List-New-Item-Autopopulate

-This script solves the issue of auto-populating a field on a related list when adding a new item.
+This script solves the issue of auto-populating a field on a related list form when adding a new item.

 ## Requirements: